SmartBear/zephyr-for-jira-examples/junit4-example/README.md

 The next step is to annotate your JUnit tests with @TestCase.

-The @TestCase(key = "JQA-T1") annotation maps the test method to an existing test case in Zephyr Scale or Zephyr Squad, by matching its key.
+The @TestCase(key = "JQA-T1") annotation maps the test method to an existing test case in Zephyr, by matching its key.

 The @TestCase(name = "Sum Two Numbers") annotation adds a pretty name to the test case.
-This will map this test method to an existing test case in Zephyr Scale or Zephyr Squad, by matching its name.
+This will map this test method to an existing test case in Zephyr, by matching its name.
 If the test case doesn't exist, then a new one can be automatically created using this name, when the results are uploaded.

 ```
 public class CalculatorSumTest {